 I’m excited about trying to incorporate more intentional science concepts into our learning this year with preschool.
 After reading about the parts of an apple we did this labeling activity with a real apple.
 I printed the words on cardstock then attached them to toothpicks to stick into each part.
 Great hands-on learning and one of our favorite apple activities for preschool!

 We will be including art projects in our preschool plans each week as well, so for the first craft this week we made a fun apple tree collage.
 First I gave Madelynn strips of brown paper and she glued them together to make a tree.
 Next, she used a leaf-shaped sponge to stamp green leaves on the branches.
 Finally, she glued red buttons on top for apples.

 We will also be doing 2 sensory bins each week.
 This one was one of our favorites from Tot School last year, but I added in puzzle letters to practice letter id and word building as well.
 In this bin: water, apple counters, silicone cupcake cups, fine motor tools, mini puzzle letters

 Apple Labeling Craft:

-For this craft Madelynn first painted an entire paper plate red.
+For this apple craft, Madelynn first painted an entire paper plate red.
 Then after it dried, she cut out and added the parts of the apple.
-And finally she glued words on to label each part.
+And finally, she glued words on to label each part.

 Apple Picking Sensory Bin: